Amy Schofield

 Photo by Jason Chen

-My work centers humanity, subjectivity, and experience in autobiographical embodied representations of flamenco.
-My dance is a constant navigation of my shifting interior terrain, a negotiation in which notions of tradition and modernity; the European and the American; and self and Other converge within the flamenco body.
-As an American artist, I honor the traditions of the form while focusing a critical eye on what it means for my body to enact this movement practice in all its cultural specificity.
-Transporting the flamenco dancer from the romantic images of southern Spain to the tangible reality of the twenty-first century United States forces me to contemplate my identity and wrestle with questions of appropriation.
+My artistic work centers humanity, subjectivity, and experience in autobiographical embodied representations of flamenco.
+My dance is a constant navigation of my shifting interior terrain, a negotiation in which notions of tradition/modernity and self/Other converge within the flamenco body.
+As a US-American artist, I honor the traditions of the form while focusing a critical eye on what it means for my body to enact this movement practice in all its cultural specificity.
+I’m attuned to the ways flamenco responds to time and place, and the ways it sustains and create community.
+Through my arte, I contemplate my identity and wrestle with questions of appropriation while striving to create works that enact social justice activism and respond to the world around me.
 Bearing witness to the ways in which flamenco movement is translated and transmitted within and from my body, I welcome the physical and emotional challenges that accompany this steady disentanglement of self.

-My most recent project, a dance film entitled Haunted, investigates stereotypical conceptions of the bailaora (female flamenco dancer) to empower and reaffirm her physical body as site of meaning making and knowledge creation.
-It calls upon the legacy of flamenco as act of protest to reconcile enduring female images and explore the values of flamenco performance in the United States beyond the aesthetic.
-Characterized by high-contrast imagery, concepts from film theory, and a distortion of conventional flamenco vocabulary, the project’s somatic potency forces me to confront dynamic tensions that drive my embodied research and characterize my ever-evolving relationship with flamenco.
+My MFA project, a dance film entitled Haunted, I investigated stereotypical conceptions of the bailaora (female flamenco dancer) to empower and reaffirm her physical body as site of meaning making and knowledge creation.
+I called upon the legacy of flamenco as act of protest to reconcile enduring female images and explore the values of flamenco performance in the United States beyond the realm of the aesthetic.
+Characterized by high-contrast imagery, concepts from film theory, and a distortion of conventional flamenco vocabulary, the project’s somatic potency forced me to confront the dynamic tensions that drive my embodied research and characterize my ever-evolving relationship with flamenco.